 HabitatTropical climates to depths of 72 feet (22 m)

-- Forehead resembles a cow’s nose; an indented groove around the front of its head and distinctly bi-lobed snout.
+- The forehead resembles a cow’s nose; with an indented groove around the front of its head and a distinctly bi-lobed snout.

 - The wings (pectoral fins) are long and pointed.

 - It has a long whip-like tail with one or two barbs at the base.

 - Coloration is usually brown to olive on the back (dorsal surface), with no spots or marks.
 The lower body (ventral surface) is white or yellowish-white.